 As mentioned above, many different $f(R)$ models with fine-tuning can account for the late-time acceleration.
 Similarly, many different dark energy models, within GR, can also account for the late-time acceleration.
 This leads to the question: Are there signatures that distinguish dark energy and modified gravity models?

 Such parameters have been constructed in the literature~\cite{2009-Song.Koyama-JCAP}.
-Since the degeneracy is apparent in the background equations, they showed that the same might not be the case for the first order perturbations.
-In particular, Song and Koyama provided consistency test, based on the first order scalar metric perturbations.
-They proposed that the modified gravity models can be mapped to modifications in Newton's constant and obtained two parameters that can distinguish MG and dark energy models.
+They showed that while the background equations are degenerate, the first-order perturbations are not.
+In particular, Song and Koyama provided a consistency test, based on the first-order scalar metric perturbations.
+They proposed that the modified gravity models can be mapped to modifications in Newton's constant.
+They obtained two parameters that can distinguish MG and dark energy models.

-In this work, we focus on generic $f(R)$ model which leads to late-time expansion history that is consistent with observations.
+In this work, we focus on the generic $f(R)$ model, which leads to late-time expansion history that is consistent with observations.
 In particular, we use 6400 late-time expansion history realizations constructed by Shafieloo et al~\cite{2018-Shafieloo.etal-PRD} from the latest Pantheon supernovae distance modulus compilation~\cite{2017-Scolnic.etal-ApJ}.
-For each of these 6400 realizations, we obtain the evolution of $f(R)$ as a function of red-shift ($z$).
-We use the constructed $f(R)$ in the first order perturbation equations to obtain the observationally relevant quantities like $\Phi + \Psi$, $\Phi' + \Psi'$ and $\Psi/\Phi$.
+For each of these 6400 realizations, we obtain the evolution of $f(R)$ as a function of redshift ($z$).
+Using the constructed $f(R)$ in the first-order perturbation equations, we obtain observationally relevant quantities like $\Phi + \Psi$, $\Phi' + \Psi'$ and $\Psi/\Phi$.
 We explicitly show that these quantities evolve differently for $f(R)$ and dark-energy models.
-More specifically, we show that one of the Bardeen potential $\Psi$ is suppressed compared to $\Phi$ for any $f(R)$ model that lead to late-time acceleration.
-We show that $|\Psi +\Phi|$ and its time-derivative for $f(R)$ model are about an order larger than $\Lambda$CDM model at lower redshifts.
+More specifically, we show that one of the Bardeen potential $\Psi$ is suppressed compared to $\Phi$ for any $f(R)$ model that leads to late-time acceleration.
 To our knowledge, such an analysis has not been done earlier for an arbitrary $f(R)$.
 We then discuss the implication of our results relating to future observations.